razerofficial/CChromaEditor/README.md

 EXPORT_API double PluginGetDeviceTypeNameD(const char* path);
 ```

+---
 <a name="PluginGetFrame"></a>
 **PluginGetFrame**

+Gets the frame colors and duration (in seconds) for a `Chroma` animation.
+The `color` is expected to be an array of the expected dimensions for the
+`deviceType/device`.
+The `length` parameter is the size of the `color`
+array.
+For `EChromaSDKDevice1DEnum` the array size should be `MAX LEDS`.
+For `EChromaSDKDevice2DEnum` the array size should be `MAX ROW` * `MAX
+COLUMN`.
+Returns the animation id upon success.
+Returns -1 upon failure.

 ```C++
 EXPORT_API int PluginGetFrame(
 	int animationId, int frameIndex, float* duration, int* colors, int length);
 ```

+---
 <a name="PluginGetFrameCount"></a>
 **PluginGetFrameCount**